New timetable made public for the first time – South WalesWednesday 02nd October 2019

 A new, super-fast third hourly service will run at the busiest times of day, running non-stop between Bristol Parkway and Paddington and allowing customers to travel from capital to capital as quickly as 1 hour 42 minutes – 17 minutes faster than is possible today.
-These will run in the morning and evening peaks from December; and are planned to be rolled out throughout the day in May 2020.
+These will run in the morning and evening peaks from December.

 Emeritus Professor of Transport (Economics and Policy), University of South Wales, Stuart Cole CBE said: